rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 }
 {{< /highlight >}}

-In your GraphQL Playground result, you should get the token after the login.
-For the next GraphQL operations, the token needs to be set in the HTTP header.
+You should recieive a token after logging into GraphQL Playground.
+The token needs to be set in the HTTP header for the next GraphQL operation.
 GraphQL Playground has a panel to add HTTP headers.
-Since your application is checking for a x-token, you need to set the token as one:
+Since your application is checking for an x-token, set the token as one:

 {{< highlight javascript >}}
 {